TASSBV/OpenRemoteHueBridge/README.md

 Authorzing user without mail
 ------------------------------

-When it is not possible to send a verification mail the error handling is not optimal.
-A user can still register at the designer you host yourself but the user will get the error message that the username is not available.
+When the designer cant send a verification mail for whatever reason the error handling is not optimal.
+A new user can still register at the designer you host but the user will get the message that the username is not available.
-A user will be still be created in Beehive but needs to be given permission manually.
-This can be done to set Value of "Valid" in the user table to 1.
+The user will be still be created in Beehive but needs to be given permission manually.
+This can be done to set Value of "Valid" in the user table to "1".
 The user should now be able to login.